 All dual-purpose rooms are single rooms with ensuites.
 The resident rooms are of sufficient size to meet the residents' assessed needs.
 Residents are able to manoeuvre mobility aids around the bed and personal space.
 The bedrooms are able to be personalised.
 There are enough toilets in communal areas for residents and separate toilets for staff and visitors.
-Toilets have privacy systems in place.
 There are lifts between floors which can accommodate ambulance stretchers.
 All dual-purpose bedrooms in the care centre can accommodate residents requiring rest home or hospital level of care.
-The external area and balconies for the residents using the dual-purpose rooms have seating, shade and raised garden beds or pots.